CODE OF ETHICS

 § 2

-The publishing house of the Institute of Legal Sciences of the Polish Academy of Sciences only publishes scientific publications which are original, have not been published or submitted for publication in another publishing houseand do not duplicatepreviously published works.
+The publishing house of the Institute of Law Studies of the Polish Academy of Sciences only publishes scientific publications which are original, have not been published or submitted for publication in another publishing houseand do not duplicatepreviously published works.

 Authors’ Obligation